gytdau/directory/content/home/emotion/beingGay/appearance.md

-In popular culture, there is a concept of a 'gaydar' - the ability to detect the stereotype of queer people.

-In studies, this intuitive sense perfomed higher than chance when the subjects were shown people who were conforming to the stereotypes.
-People who broke stereotypes yielded less accurate assesment by the subjects.

-Many gay people do not conform to the gay stereotype.
+In popular culture, a gaydar is an intuitive sense to be able to detect gay people.
+It relies on stereotypical cues, and has some basis in science, but does not work when people do not conform to sterotypes.

 ## Speech